Vermillion Lies

 Vermillion Lies were a cabaret band from Oakland, California.
-The band consisted of siblings Kim Boekbinder and Zoe Boekbinder.
+The band consisted of siblings Max Fractal and Zeo Boekbinder.
 They are known for incorporating elements of circus and folk into their music.
 The band stated on their website on August 7, 2009: "Our exciting news today is that Vermillion Lies is giving way to two solo careers!
 We will still be playing some shows together as Vermillion Lies, but most of our energies and attentions will be going to our solo music at this time."